 - How long the sponsorship will last

-- The amount of money that is being given or confirmation that all of your fees and living costs will be covered.
+- The amount of money that is being provided or confirmation that all of your fees and living costs will be paid by the sponsor.

 For student loans you need to show a student loan letter which: